 Lost Draw Cellars is located in Fredericksburg and opened recently on November 21, 2014.
 The winery is owned by Andy Timmons, Andrew Sides, and Troy Ottmers.
-Kim McPherson from McPherson Cellars and his assistant winemaker Spencer Igo are making the wine under Andy Timmons’ watchful eyes.
+Kim McPherson from McPherson Cellars and his assistant winemaker Spenser Igo are making the wine under Andy Timmons’ watchful eyes.
 Besides being the owner of Lost Draw Vineyards, Andy Timmons wants to expand his knowledge and learn how to make wine too.

 We were fortunate to have a preview of Lost Draw Cellars in October and we wrote about our visit.
 Instead of repeating the information here, it would be better to read about our visit at that time.

 Now that Lost Draw Cellars is open, it was time to make a return trip to see the finished winery.
 We arrived at the winery and it had progressed nicely.
 We were greeted in the tasting room by Matt White whom we had met before during our previous visit and now we got the chance to meet co-owner Andrew Sides.

 Tastings are done while standing at the tasting bar.
 There are two options for tastings.
 The lower priced tasting fee includes five wines and the higher priced tasting fee includes six wines but also includes a logo wine glass.
 The tastings are poured using measured pourers.
 Bottles use both corks and screw caps.
 Crackers are available for cleansing your palate.

 The shelves and cabinets behind the tasting bar were designed with wine barrels.
 The shelves have the barrels holding wine bottles and the cabinet doors are actually from the barrel staves.
 Personally I think this is the best design using wine barrels I have seen.

 Right now they use 65% Texas grapes with all red wines being Texas grapes.
 They have nine new wines coming in 2015 and all will be Texas grapes.
 The non-Texas grapes right now come from New Mexico.